I need help.

 There Isn’t a World Map

 The single biggest difference between TTA and Civilization is the lack of a world map.
 While this may sound like a big, even game-breaking change, it’s not as shocking as it sounds.
-Your civilization is represented by a tableau of cards and cubes, which stand in for buildings, units, and so on.
+Your civilization is represented by an array of cards and cubes, which stand in for buildings, units, and so on.
 While area control is absent from the game, your civilization is no less demanding to run, and military conflict is very much present.

 Throughout the game you’ll build up your culture and your little tableau of buildings and technologies will grow.
 In this sense, it’s more of an intense resource-management game with a detailed (and well-implemented) Civilization theme.